Skip to main content

 Intermediate

-The architecture of regulation is built upon a foundational premise ∞ the source and context of data determine its legal protection.
+The architecture of digital health regulation is built upon a foundational premise ∞ the source and context of data determine its legal protection.
 While users perceive their logged symptoms and biometric outputs as sensitive health data, the law makes a sharp distinction.

 Data you generate yourself on a personal device, such as a fitness tracker, and store on your phone or in a commercial cloud server is not PHI.
 It only transforms into PHI when it is introduced into a clinical context ∞ for instance, if you transmit a report from your app to your doctor, and your doctor incorporates it into your official medical record.